 Opting for healthy lifestyle changes in your daily routine profoundly impacts your overall well-being.
 Here are some practical tips to help you get started:

-• Set Clear Goals: Set clear goals, whether it’s improving your diet, increasing physical activity, reducing stress, or getting better sleep.
+- Set Clear Goals: Set clear goals, whether it’s improving your diet, increasing physical activity, reducing stress, or creating a Dementia friendly home environment.
 Break down your goals into smaller and actionable steps so that you can work consistently on them each day.

 Wrapping Up